-The Tilt-o-scope is currently on display at the Peabody Essex Museum in Salem, Massachusetts.
-It is part of the Sizing It Up: Scale and Nature in Art exhibition, on display until September 2016.
+The Tilt-o-scope was recently displayed at the Peabody Essex Museum in Salem, Massachusetts as part of the Sizing It Up: Scale and Nature in Art exhibition.

 This is an old Snackmaster vending machine that I retrofitted to be a tinkering tool dispenser, stocked with LEDs, conductive thread, salvaged switches and toy motors.
 It lives in the Tinkering Studio at the Exploratorium, making all those hard to find components easily, and affordably, available to everyone.